carlodev/SegregatedVMSSolver.jl/docs/src/post_proc.md

 In this section is explained how to visualize the results and use the integrated post processing api for studying airfoils.
 All the results are saved in the folder `/Results`.

 ## Using Paraview
 [ParaView](https://www.paraview.org/) which allows to graphically visualize the results and open `.vtu` and `.pvtu` files.
-There are a lot of embedded and avanced tools.
+There are a lot of embedded and advanced tools.

+You can create a Paraview files collecting in sequence all the  `.vtu` to visualize them in temporal sequence.
+Use the provided api specifing the folder where your `.vtu` are stored.
+´´´julia
+using SegregatedVMSSolver.CreateVtu

+create_vtu_file("Results_vtu/")
+´´´

 !!! info "numeric info"
     Creating `Log/PrintSim.txt` allows to monitor the current state of the simulation creating `.pvtu` files.